barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

            ,@Condition)
 {% endhighlight %}

+This is one extend of the ORM that is done by Dapper.
+Looking at the Names of the SQL Parameters and mapping them to the names of the properties on *Product*.

 ## Dapper Execute

-Above and in the rest of the post we are only looking at a single extension method by Dapper on the Sql Connection object.
+Above and in the rest of the post we will be  looking at a single extension method by Dapper on the Sql Connection object.
 The Execute method has the following general signature as taken from the Dapper Docs on Github:

 {% highlight C# %}
 public static int Execute(this IDbConnection cnn,